MinecraftForge/Documentation/docs/concepts/jarsigning.md

 !!! note

-	Once again keep in mind that this system is not a security measure.
+	Once again keep in mind that this system is not intended to be a security measure.
 With enough malicious intend it can be circumvented.

 Creating a keystore
 -------------------